About Yorkies & Friends Rescue

 About Our Rescue Group...

-Yorkies & Friends Rescue is a natural/holistic rescue in Orange County, CA. We're a licensed, private, small, all volunteer, non-profit rescue in Orange County, CA. We've been rescuing dogs for over 15 years, and have owned Yorkies since 1976.
+Yorkies & Friends Rescue is a natural/holistic rescue in Orange County, CA. We're a licensed, private, small, all volunteer, not-for-profit rescue in Orange County, CA. We've been rescuing dogs for over 15 years, and have owned Yorkies since 1976.
 We assist Yorkies, Yorkie mixes and small dogs in So.
-CA. Our group is passionately dedicated to rescuing these terrific terriers and their friends.
+CA. Our group is passionately dedicated to rescuing these terrific terriers and their small friends.
 We rescue dogs from shelters, and take in other dogs in need.
 Some are strays whose owners cannot be located, some are abandoned, some are puppy mill dogs, and some are surrendered to us by their owners.

 Our rescued dogs are fostered in our homes with our own animals, and are provided with a safe, clean environment, beds and blankets, the best food, top notch veterinary care, toys, treats and most of all, plenty of TLC.
 We take in as many dogs as we feel we can provide with individual attention, on a daily basis.
 We feel it's important to know the personalities and habits of our foster dogs, so that we can find them the best possible homes.
 For this reason, we don't immediately post our available dogs online.